imehr/gatsbyblog/pages/2015-05-01-hello-world/index.md

 ---
-title: Hello World
+title: Hello World1
 date: "2015-05-01T22:12:03.284Z"
 layout: post
 readNext: "/my-second-post/"
 path: "/hello-world/"
 ---

-This is my first post on my new fake blog!
+1This is my first post on my new fake blog!
 How exciting!

 I'm sure I'll write a lot more interesting things in the future.